pranavvss/Automated-Trading-Bot-v1/README.md

-# Algorithmic-Automated-Trading-Bot-on-Raspberry-Pi
+# Algorithmic-Automated-Trading-Bot-on-Raspberry-Pi (This is not for beginners)
 Developed and deployed an algorithmic trading bot that runs 24/7 on a Raspberry Pi.
 The bot implements a simple moving average crossover strategy to trade stocks and cryptocurrencies.
 The project involved data fetching, strategy implementation, backtesting, and automation.
+Once you are able to understand this you can expand on this by adding more advanced strategies, risk management techniques, and real-time data analysis.

+## Note
+I highly recommend that you test your bot on paper trading.
+## Note

 ------------------------------------------------------------------------------------------
 ### Key Features: